Intelligent-Retinal-Imaging-Systems/IntegrationDocumentation/integration/CloudDirect.md

 # OrderRequest Object Model

-The OrderRequest object model provides all the properties necessary to create an order in the Iris system regardless of your workflow.
+The OrderRequest object model provides all the properties necessary to create an order in the IRIS system regardless of your workflow.
 Most workflows require using only a small subset of the available properties.
 Properties colored <span style='color: rgb(188, 13, 16);'>red</span> are required.

 | Property  | type  |  Description  | Options